4 Questions with Byron Braun in Fort Wayne Business People Magazine April 2018

 Byron Braun has held the designation of PIM Portfolio Manager since May of 2017.

-What is a PIM Portfolio Manager - The PIM Portfolio Manager designation allows financial advisors to handle the task of choosing and actively monitoring investments.
+What is a PIM Portfolio Manager - The PIM Portfolio Manager designation allows financial advisors to handle the task of choosing and actively building investment portfolios.
 This designation is allowing Braun to make investment decisions on his client's behalf based on the appropriate level of risk, tolerance, and financial objectives.
 Braun conducts detailed investigation to companies, industries and overall economic conditions in seeking to design a strategy that is appropriate for his client's portfolio and all other investment needs.

-The Private Investment Management program is not designed for excessively traded or inactive accounts, and may not be suitable for all investors.
-Please carefully review the Wells Fargo Advisors advisory disclosure document for full description of our services.
+The PIM program is not designed for excessively traded or inactive accounts, and is not appropriate for all investors.
+Please carefully review the Wells Fargo Advisors Financial Network advisory disclosure document for full description of our services.
 The minimum account size for this program is $50,000.